DanieleVT/NumanCalendar/README.md

 * **Idus**: the 15th day for long months, the 13th for the short ones (*full moon*)

 The length in days of the 13th month depends on the position of the year in the cicle and subcicle.
-The calendar is supposed to start the *1 March of 753 BC* (the year of Rome founding).
+The calendar is supposed to start the *4 March of 710 BC*, when the new moon fell exactly 25 days before the Vernal equinox (despite the traditional hypothesis of the Numa's calendar reform in *713 BC*), and then the Calendar preserve the date of *25 March* as the spring equinox date.

 | Subcicle | Year  | Days in Year | Leap days | Total days |
 | :----: | ----:| -----:|----:| -----:|